 In the case Miranda v.
 Arizona, the defendant was interrogated multiple times and confessed to the crimes he was accused of.
 However, he was not notified of his Fifth Amendment rights.
 The court determined that a defendant’s statements cannot be used against them, unless the prosecution demonstrates that the defendant was notified of their Fifth Amendment rights and chose to waive them.

-When does an officer read you your Miranda warnings?
+When does an officer have to give a Miranda warning?

 Often, officers will read you your Miranda rights a second time immediately before an interrogation.
 This is to ensure that you have heard and truly understand those rights prior to making any statements of significance.

-What happens if an officer doesn’t read you your Miranda rights?
+What if the officer didn’t read my Miranda rights?

 There is a common misconception that your case will be dismissed if your Miranda rights weren’t read.
-That is incorrect, but your case will look very different.
-The lack of a Miranda warning prevents the State from using any statements you made against you.
-This does not prevent the State from moving forward with the case and admitting other forms of evidence (e.g. the officers observations of your behavior).
+That is incorrect.
+The lack of a Miranda warning simply prevents the State from using any statements you made against you during a jury trial.
+This does not prevent the State from moving forward with the case and admitting other forms of evidence.

 What is considered an interrogation?